Trending Now

 Chapter Recognition:

-29 Chapters received the highest chapter rating awarded – 3 Star – (Ashland, Aurora, Boonville, Bowling Green, California, Canton, Carthage, Centralia, Eldon, Exeter, Galena, Marshall, Mexico, Montgomery Co R-II, Mount Vernon, Neosho, Nixa, Osceola, Paris, Pettis Co.
-R-V, Rich Hill, Seneca, Slater, Sweet Springs, Trenton, Troy, Union and West Plains)
+29 Chapters received the highest chapter rating awarded – 3 Star – (Ashland, Audrain Co.
+R-VI, Aurora, Boonville, Bowling Green, Brunswick, California, Carrollton, Carthage, Centralia, Chillicothe, Conway, Eldon, Eldorado Springs, Louisiana, Marshall, Montgomery Co R-II, Mount Vernon, Oak Ridge, Paris, Seneca, Slater, South Shelby, Sweet Springs, Tipton, Trenton, Troy, Union and West Plains)

-8 Chapters received the second highest chapter rating awarded—2 Star – (Brunswick, Carrollton, Eldorado Springs, Farmington, Madison, Richmond, Tipton, Van-Far)
+8 Chapters received the second highest chapter rating awarded—2 Star – (Exeter, Farmington, Hollister, Mansfield, Monroe City, Nixa, Pleasant Hill, Savannah)

 The National Chapter Award Program is designed to recognize FFA chapters that actively implement the mission and strategies of the organization.
 These chapters improve chapter operations using the National Quality Chapter Standards (NQCS) and a Program of Activities (POA) that emphasize growing leaders, building communities and strengthening agriculture.
 Chapters are rewarded for providing educational experiences for the entire membership.

-The Osceola FFA Chapter was in the top three in the nation within the Strengthening Agriculture division of the National Chapter Award Program.
-Centralia was in the top ten within the Strengthening Agriculture division of the National Chapter Award Program.
+The Centralia FFA Chapter was in the top ten in the nation in the Building Communities division of the National Chapter Award Program.
+Paris and Centralia were in the top ten within the Strengthening Agriculture division of the National Chapter Award Program.

 AgriScience Fair: